ashmckenzie/melb-devops-march-2012/slides/all.md

 !SLIDE bullets smbullets

-.notes RDS not used to cross region replication can occur
+.notes RDS not used to cross region replication can occur, Why Munin ?
+No DB required, just Perl with RRDtool

 # Technology #